Uncategorized

 Juveniles are dark blue with electric blue and white rings; adults have yellow and blue stripes, with black around the eyes.
 It takes about four years for an emperor angelfish to acquire its adult colouring.
 They grow to 40 cm in length. (text source: Wikipedia)

-Pictures: Misool Islands, Raja Ampat, Papua, Indonesia by Sami Salmenkivi
+Pictures: Papua, Indonesia and Cozumel, Mexico by Sami Salmenkivi

 I came across a neat book making service Blurb the other day and fell in love with its stylish, yet usable user interface, and also with the quality and diversity of books made by people.
 So, of course I had to try if I could do a photo book with the service.